tocco/tocco-docs/devops/openshift/nice2_and_docker.rst

 .. code-block:: bash

     mkdir dumps/
-    docker run --rm --name pg -d -p 5432 -v "$PWD/data:/data" -v "$PWD/dumps:/dumps" registry.gitlab.com/toccoag/nice2-postgres:9.5
+    docker run --rm --name pg -d -p 5432:5432 -v "$PWD/data:/data" -v "$PWD/dumps:/custom_dumps" registry.gitlab.com/toccoag/nice2-postgres:9.5

 This uses the directory ``data/`` in the current directory to store the database.
+Skip it if you have no need for the data to be persistent.
-Additionally, ``dumps/`` in the currrent directory is made available as ``/dumps/`` in the container.
+Additionally, ``custom_dumps/`` in the current directory is made available as ``/custom_dumps/`` in the container.

 SQL Console